dgmp88/NonMetricSpaceLib/README.md

+Small changes to the main branch that allow saving/loading a Small World Graph from the python bindings.

 Non-Metric Space Library (NMSLIB)
 =================
 Non-Metric Space Library is a cross-platform similarity search library and a toolkit for evaluation of similarity search methods.